flaviuromanescu/CMB_S4_Fisher_Forecast_pNG/README.md

 8) The variance and ISW-Lensing bias is computed by running /Variance/Variance.py

 IMPORTANT NOTE: All python scripts include a variable named 'PATH'.
 This should be set to the path of the project on the PC.
 The code will not work otherwise.

+The code was written with the help of Alba Kalaja's code ([https://github.com/albakalaja/CMB_fisher_bispectrum]) and Adri J. Duivenvoorden's code (https://github.com/AdriJD/cmb_sst_ksw).